After Hours Answering Service Companies.

 Off-the-shelf "AI receptionist" SaaS, $50–$250/month.
 Cheap, but generic — the script isn't tuned to your shop, the triage isn't tuned to your dispatch flow, and the data lives in the vendor's tenant.

-Pulp builds the rig in two weeks for $2,000 fixed.
-Tuned to your shop's script, dispatch flow, and tooling.
+Pulp builds the rig in two weeks, scoped to your shop's script, dispatch flow, and tooling.
 You own the source, the prompts, the number, the SMS provider on day 15.
 No per-minute.
 No platform lock-in.

 The numbers on Path 02 add up faster than they look. $400/month is $4,800/year. $600/month is $7,200/year.
 A three-year contract with one of the named answering service companies is $14,000–$22,000 in subscription fees, before per-minute.
-The Pulp build is $2,000 once.
-Even if you wanted to pay us a small monthly to tune the rig after day 15, the total over three years is meaningfully less than year one on a subscription.
+The Pulp build is a one-time, scoped fee.
+Even with a managed plan to tune the rig after day 15, the total over three years lands well under year one on a subscription.
 And the source code is yours.

 Two weeks.
 Fixed scope.
 The same after-hours coverage the named answering service companies offer — answering, triage, intake, dispatch, booking — built once, tuned to your shop, handed to you on day 15.